-Web applications running in the Web container have direct access to resources on z/OS or OS/390, or can access them through Enterprise beans running in any WebSphere for z/OS Java server.
-Web applications use the RMI/IIOP protocol to access Enterprise beans running in Java servers on the same or different z/OS or OS/390 images.
+Web applications running in the Web container have direct access to resources on z/OS or OS/390, or can access them through Enterprise beans running in any WebSphere for z/OS J2EE server.
+Web applications use the RMI/IIOP protocol to access Enterprise beans running in J2EE servers on the same or different z/OS or OS/390 images.

-For more information about deploying Web applications, see the assembling applications information in the WebSphere Application Server InfoCenter, which you can access via the WebSphere Application Server for distributed platforms library Web page.
+For more information about deploying Web applications, see the assembling applications information in the z/OS view of the WebSphere Application Server InfoCenter, which you can access via the WebSphere for z/OS library Web site.